|

 feeling was so strong that I chose agriculture as my career because it would

 give me a direct access to help the poor.
+My classmates

 were horrified.
 They thought I was crazy, wanting to give up a life of ease.